vinhnx/Clendar/README.md

 Clendar is looking for a new home.

 The project has meant a lot to me, and seeing it still get stars and kind words from the community makes it hard to just let it sit.
 It deserves someone who can give it real attention: modern SwiftUI, Swift Concurrency, and iOS updates that I simply cannot keep up with right now.
-My time and energy have shifted toward building VT Code (github.com/vinhnx/vtcode), and Clendar deserves better than a distracted maintainer.
+My time and energy have shifted toward building [VT Code](https://github.com/vinhnx/vtcode), and Clendar deserves better than a distracted maintainer.

 I am looking for a developer who genuinely cares about the app, not just someone to merge PRs.
 If you use Clendar, love what it stands for, and have the iOS/Swift chops to take it further, I would love to hear from you.
-I will do a full handoff: codebase walkthrough, context on design decisions, and full repo transfer.

 Reach out on X at @vinhnx or email vinhnguyen2308 [at] gmail [dot] com.

 Thank you for everything you have given this project.